glee2429/CS540_W21_DBMS/Lecture/Lec1Jan5th.md

 The system may crash/restart during data processing due to power outage, which can cause inconsistent data after restart.

-Goal 1: Learn to set the right failure recovery based on application's needs Goal 2: Develop failure recovery for data-centric applications outside data systems -- how to deal with crash when processing a large user activity log file?
+Goal 1: Learn to set the right failure recovery based on application's needs

+Goal 2: Develop failure recovery for data-centric applications outside data systems -- how to deal with crash when processing a large user activity log file?

 - How to develop support methods for consistent recovery from failures
 - How to avoid slowing down query processing due to additional backups

 #### 6) Learning over Relational Data
+Problem: challenges with learning new patterns over *large relational data*

+Goal: Learn algorithms to learn over relational data

+- How to add learning abilities/statistical inference algorithms to an existing data system?
+- How to develop algorithms to learn patterns over large relational data efficiently and effectively